carnotweat/nondetrminate-nix/README.md

+#name is a bit misleading, I am not associated to derminate sytems, it's usable for the times when your root folder paths adn channels are not very detministic.
-# root flake for flake without channels, paths
+## root flake for flake without channels, paths
 1. backup your /etc/nixos
 2. git clone this repo to that dir
 3. cd dir && git {add, commit -m  ..}